stoicsleuth/cricket/README.md

 Copy the `.env.example` file to the project directory and populate with necessary values.

+Run `yarn install` to install the project dependencies.

 ## Available Scripts

 In the project directory, you can run: